derRiesenOtter/bachelor/docs/thesis/introduction.typ

 amino acids.
 Their function is generally less dependent on their exact sequence than on more general characteristics like charge patterns. @alberti_phase_2017

-As proteins that take part in @llps can serve different roles, groupings were created.
-One way to organize them is to put them into the two groups driver (or scaffolds) and clients.
-The driver proteins either induce the formation of a condensate or are essential for the integrity of a condensate while the clients require a driver protein to form a condensate. @rostam_cd-code_2023 There is also another categorization that slightly differs.
-This categorization divides @llps proteins into PS-Self and PS-Part.
-PS-Self (self-assembling phase-separating) are proteins that are able to form condensates on their own, while PS-Part (partner-dependent phase-separating) needs a partner protein. @noauthor_about-phasepred_nodate
+As proteins that take part in @llps can serve different roles, they were divided into two groups.
+One group that is able to undergo @llps on its own and one group that can only join existing condensates.
+The proteins of the first group are called drivers, scaffolds or self-assembling proteins, while the proteins in the second group are called clients or partner-dependent proteins.
+@chen_screening_2022 @pintado-grima_confident_2024

 As @llps is extremely sensitive to changes in physico-chemical conditions, it is possible that it also plays an important role in stress adaptation
 @alberti_phase_2017.
 However, @llps is not always wanted.
 In some cases proteins undergo @llps that normally would not.
-This can be due to several reasons like mutations or @ptm.
-These unwanted aggregates are suspected to lead to diseases like cancer or neurodegenerative diseases. @xu_liquid-liquid_2023
+This can be due to several reasons like mutations or @ptm::pl.
+These unwanted aggregates are suspected to lead to diseases like cancer or neurodegenerative diseases.
+@xu_liquid-liquid_2023

 == Phase Separation Predictors